martbetz/martbetz.github.io/faq.md

 ### Will you repair my camera/lens? ###

-I've neither time nor patience.
+I’ve neither time nor patience.

 ### Can I hire you? ###

-I'm not a professional.
+I’m not a professional.

 ### Where do you come from? ###